roalyr/CustomKeyboardEngine/README.md

-# CustomKeyboard Engine
+# CustomKeyboardEngine

-CustomKeyboard is a flexible and customizable keyboard engine for Android.
+CustomKeyboardEngine is a flexible and customizable keyboard engine for Android.

 ![img_main.png](doc/img_main.png)